mischacolley/mischacolley.com.au/source/blog/dont-settle-stay-hungry-stay-foolish/index.md

 ## Reflections on TEDx Brisbane 2011

-What follows is an account of the presentations I found most engaging, and why, and how I walked into **TEDx** an active full-time student and walked out planning to dropping out of Uni to work on my own projects and set out on a traveling adventure with my wife.
+What follows is a list of the presentations given at the event and some reflections on how they influenced me.

+For instance, I walked into **TEDx** an active full-time student and walked out planning to dropping out of Uni to work on my own projects and set out on a traveling adventure with my wife.

 This year the **TEDx Brisbane** theme was:

-*And all you need is ...... to Connect*
+*And all you need is ...... to Connect.*
-                                        to be Open.
+                                        To be Open.
                                         Hope.
                                         Change.